kronus-IT/Import-Export-MAC-XMC-NBI/README.md

 # Import-Export-MAC-XMC-NBI

-This program serves two purposes, either import or export MAC addresses by End-System Group name.
+This program serves two purposes, to either import or export MAC addresses by End-System Group name into XMC using the NBI API call.

 The program was created where a legacy network installation was being migrated to Extreme and adopting dynamic VLAN assignement through NAC.